It’s often claimed that good poker strategy involves a mixture of –

 3. Using Poker Statistics for DB Analysis

 Online poker players typically track their played hands using poker tracking software.
-Said software essentially stores every hand played and compiles the data to display essential poker statistics, such as “number of hands played” and “total winrate”.
+Said software stores every hand played.
+It compiles the data to display essential poker stats, such as “number of hands played” and “total winrate”.

-This is really scratching the surface, however, since tracking software typically offers hundreds of stats that also display information on specific aspects of a players game, for example -
+Tracking software offers hundreds of stats, These also display information on specific aspects of a player’s game, for example -

 - How often a player fires a continuation bet on each street.